indygreg/collectd-carbon/README.md

 * The plugin is aware of the minimum and maximum values and will handle overflows and wrap-arounds properly.
 * An overflow for a type with max value *U* is treated as an initial value. i.e. you will lose one data point.
 * A minimum value of *U* is treated as *0*.

+# Collectd Python Write Callback Bug

+At the time this was written, all released version of Collectd had a bug in the Python plugin where Python would receive bad values for certain data data sets.
+The bug would typically manifest as data values appearing to be 0.
+The original author of this plugin identified the bug and sent a fix to the Collectd development team.

+The fix is trivial and can be seen at https://github.com/indygreg/collectd/commit/31bc4bc67f9ae12fb593e18e0d3649e5d4fa13f2.
+The commit message contains a detailed description of the bug.
+Hopefully this patch will be incorporated in future Collectd releases so this plugin works out of the box.